samexit23/A.R.T/README.md

 ## 🛠 Setup

 1. Download or clone this repository.
-2. Open the `ART.bat` file with any text editor.
+2. Open the `ART.bat` file.
-3. Set your desired reboot time using the built-in prompts or by editing the script manually.
+3. Set your desired reboot time using the built-in prompts.

 ## 💡 Why Use A.R.T?